sanketfirodiya/ios-marketing-resources/README.md

 # iOS app marketing resources
-A curated list of tools and resources for marketing your iOS apps
+A curated list of awesome tools and resources for marketing your iOS apps

 Feel free to contribute - [pull requests](https://github.com/sanketfirodiya/ios-marketing-resources/pulls)